Porsche Macan SUV - Engines, drive & performance

-The Turbo model benefits from Porsche’s PASM adaptive dampers as standard.
+The Turbo model benefits from Porsche’s PASM adaptive dampers as standard, while they're an option for the GTS.
 When these are set in Normal mode, the GTS glides serenely along – even more so if the £1,000 air suspension is added and you’re not tempted to take the 21-inch wheel option – the low-profile tyres on these are far less able to absorb small bumps than on the standard 20-inch wheels.

 The PASM system also offers a variety of sport modes that let the Macan’s athletic nature come to the surface.
 The suspension can be firmed up, helping the car to stay on an even keel in corners – allowing it to carry more speed through bends than you would expect.
 An active exhaust also gives the Macan an evocative engine sound to accompany its pace: by changing the route taken by exhaust gases, it lends the car an appealing, spirited howl.